 Deployed airbags and seat belt pretensioners cannot protect you in another collision.
-Have the airbags, seat belt pretensioners, and the front passenger seat belt retractor assembly replaced by an authorized dealer as soon as possible.
+Have the airbags, seat belt pretensioners, and the front passenger seat belt retractor assembly replaced by an authorized dealer immediately.
 Also, have the Occupant Restraint Controller (ORC) system serviced as well.
-Maintaining Your Airbag System